Day grouping on Activity view ignores user's time zone

 no plugin installed

-#7 Updated by Phil Miller almost 5 years ago
+#7 Updated by Phil Miller about 5 years ago

 As of 2.2.2, this seems to be partially working now.